Zum Inhalt springen

 PersonaCommunication style and expertise profileTechnical SEO analyst vs. content strategist

-This architecture enables a single agent or a team of specialized agents to cover the entire SEO process — from keyword research through content optimization to technical auditing.
+This architecture enables full SEO coverage.
+A single agent or a team of specialized agents can handle everything — from keyword research through content optimization to technical auditing.

 Google SAGE: How AI Search Is Changing the Rules

 In January 2026, Google published the SAGE research paper (Steerable Agentic Data Generation for Deep Search with Execution Feedback).
-The findings are directional for anyone doing SEO.
+The findings set a new direction for anyone doing SEO.
+For the first time, SAGE shows empirically how AI search agents find information — and which content they prefer.

 What SAGE Investigates